Greek Lamb Kebabs

 Lamb Kebab Cooking Tips

-If you keep the kebabs strictly lamb only you can focus on the optimal cooking time and doneness for the meat, without worrying about other ingredients like vegetables not having the same ideal timing as the meat.
+If you keep the kebabs strictly lamb only you can focus on the optimal cooking time and doneness for the meat.
+The vegetables might cook through to your liking at different times.
 Consider making separate vegetable kebabs, or other grilled vegetables; see How to Grill Vegetables and Veggie Kebabs.